 Very local with widely scattered records from across England north to Yorkshire, parts of western Wales, Ireland and Northern Ireland.
+New to VC69 Westmorland (south Cumbria) in 2019 (C. Lewis pers. comm.).
 Not noted in south-west England, Scotland, Isle of Man or the Channel Islands.

 Foodplant and Larval Feeding Signs

 Eriophorum angustiflium (common cottongrass), see plant distribution map, although this plant does not occur at the moth's Wicken Fen site.
-Two specimens have emerged from the collected dead stems of a Scirpus sp. (club rush) on a saltmarsh in Essex but may not necessarily have been feeding as a larva on this.
+Two specimens were bred from collected, dead stems of a Scirpus sp. (club rush) on a saltmarsh in Essex.
+It is suggested that the larvae may not necessarily have been feeding on this.

 The larva overwinters within the stems.

 The following additional notes (merged and edited) have been kindly supplied by Will Langdon (July 2022) following breeding several of this species in Britain:

 Feeding signs in March were exactly the same as in January and the larvae hadn't started feeding any higher up than the base of the leaves.
 When rearing the larvae they can construct long or shorter mines.
 Most plants had multiple (old) mined leaves, suggesting that larvae might be switching leaves, which did tally with what I saw in captivity.
 These old mined leaves turn brown and die very quickly, so they aren't particularly obvious in the field, I just noticed them when I got home and examined the plants carefully in good light.
 One plant contained two larvae.
 I wasn't able to find the pupae which weren't off the plant in the pot, so must have been either in the mine or inside the plant somewhere.
 At his early satge, most of the mine is in the paler base of the leaf (below the surface of the sphagnum moss the plant was growing in) and not visible.